 Shopping provides comfort and joy to many consumers.
-It’s not secret that Americans have a shopping addiction.
+It's not a secret that Americans have a shopping addiction.
 In fact, 84 percent of all shoppers have engaged in impulsive purchases at one point.

-However, with most shopping addicts having an annual income of less than $50,000 a year, many are in search of ways to save money.
 If you’re looking for ways to curve your shopping impulses, you’ve come to the right place!
 This article will highlight steps to take so you can stop overspending on impulse buys and say yes to saving money.

 What is Impulse Buying?